 The dimension value has actuals for the selected time period for import.

 The dimension value isn't mapped to a budget dimension value (in the dimension mapping table).

 A list of dimension values from Intacct which require mapping is displayed:

 For each new dimension value requiring mapping, the following information is displayed:

 Sage Intacct value — The dimension value appearing in Intacct.
-The name of the value is displayed, as well as the ID in parenthesis.
+The name of the value is displayed and the ID in parenthesis.

-Budget dimension — The budget dimension in Budgeting and Planning to which the dimension from Intacct is mapped.
+Budget dimension — The budget dimension in SIP to which the dimension from Intacct is mapped.

-Budget dimension value — The budget dimension value in Budgeting and Planning to which the dimension value from Intacct is mapped.
+Budget dimension value — The budget dimension value in SIP to which the dimension value from Intacct is mapped.